zobayer1/RNA-Seq-FPKM/task/plan.md

 - Sample metadata (colData):
   - Understand that DE tools (e.g., DESeq2) expect a `colData` data frame with one row per sample.
   - Columns to include: sample ID, condition (tumor/normal), patient ID (for pairing), and any other covariates if required.
+- Gene annotation:
+  - Understand that a separate table (here `Human.GRCh38.p13.annot.tsv`) provides mapping from gene IDs to symbols/biotypes.
+  - Know when to apply annotation (often after DE, but basic checks can be done during data understanding).

-### 2.2 Inspect and Parse the CSV File
+### 2.2 Inspect and Parse the FPKM CSV File
 - Load `data/GSE183947_fpkm.csv` into R.
 - Examine structure:
   - Determine which column(s) contain gene identifiers (e.g., gene symbol, Ensembl ID).
   - Identify how sample columns are named and how many samples there are.
-  - Check if samples are paired (e.g., normal/tumor naming patterns like `patient1_normal`, `patient1_tumor`).
+  - Check if samples appear paired based on naming (e.g., normal/tumor suffixes).
 - Check data quality at a basic level:
   - Look for missing values (NA) and consider how to handle them.
   - Check for duplicated gene IDs and decide how to resolve duplicates (e.g., keep max, mean, or first occurrence).
   - Look at ranges of FPKM values and presence of zeros/near-zeros.

+### 2.3 Briefly Inspect Raw Counts TSV
+- Load `data/GSE183947_raw_counts_GRCh38.p13_NCBI.tsv` (at least a subset for inspection).
+- Examine structure:
+  - Confirm that rows correspond to the same gene identifiers used in the FPKM file.
+  - Confirm that columns correspond to samples, and compare sample names with FPKM.
+- Document intended use:
+  - Note that this file will be the primary input for DESeq2 in Task 2.
+  - Record any differences in sample naming or gene IDs relative to the FPKM file.

-### 2.3 Build Expression Matrix and Sample Metadata
+### 2.4 Build Expression Matrix and Sample Metadata from FPKM and Series Matrix
-- Construct the expression matrix:
+- Construct the expression matrix from FPKM:
   - Set row names to gene identifiers.
   - Ensure all expression columns are numeric.
   - Confirm that rows = genes and columns = samples.
+- Load sample metadata from GEO series matrix:
+  - Read `data/GSE183947_series_matrix.txt`.
+  - Extract sample IDs and relevant characteristics (e.g., tumor vs normal status, any available pairing/patient information).
 - Create sample metadata (`colData`):
-  - From sample column names, derive a `sample_id` column.
+  - Derive a `sample_id` column matching the column names of the FPKM and counts matrices.
-  - Create a `condition` factor with levels `normal` and `tumor`.
+  - Create a `condition` factor with levels `normal` and `tumor` based on the series matrix.
-  - If possible, create `patient_id` to represent paired samples (same patient in normal and tumor).
+  - If possible, create a `patient_id` to represent paired samples (same patient in normal and tumor).
 - Verify consistency:
-  - Confirm that the order of samples in `colData` matches the columns in the expression matrix.
+  - Confirm that the order of samples in `colData` matches the columns in the FPKM expression matrix.
-  - Ensure there are no mismatches between sample IDs.
+  - Check that sample IDs in the series matrix, FPKM CSV, and counts TSV are consistent or can be reconciled.

+### 2.5 Load and Check Gene Annotation
+- Load `data/Human.GRCh38.p13.annot.tsv` into R.
+- Identify key columns:
+  - Gene ID column (e.g., Ensembl ID) expected to match IDs in FPKM/counts.
+  - Annotation fields such as gene symbol, gene name/description, and biotype.
+- Check compatibility:
+  - Verify that most gene IDs in the FPKM/counts files appear in the annotation table.
+  - Note any systematic differences in ID formats (e.g., versioned vs unversioned Ensembl IDs).
+- Plan use:
+  - Decide which annotation columns will be merged into DE results later (e.g., gene symbol, biotype).
+  - Document that full annotation merging will occur in Task 2/Task 4, while Task 1 focuses on understanding and basic checks.

-### 2.4 Basic Exploratory Data Analysis (EDA)
+### 2.6 Basic Exploratory Data Analysis (EDA)
-- Compute simple summaries:
+- Compute simple summaries using the FPKM expression matrix:
   - Number of genes and samples.
   - Distribution of FPKM values for a few random samples.
 - Optional quick visualizations for understanding:
   - Boxplots of log-transformed FPKM per sample to assess overall distribution.
   - Sample-sample correlation heatmap or PCA plot for global patterns (e.g., do tumors cluster separately from normals?).
-- Document initial observations and any issues (e.g., outlier samples, strange distributions).
+- Cross-check metadata:
+  - Summarize the number of `normal` vs `tumor` samples.
+  - If `patient_id` is available, verify that each patient has both a normal and a tumor sample.

-### 2.5 Document Assumptions and Limitations
+### 2.7 Document Assumptions and Limitations
 - Clearly note:
-  - The nature of the data (FPKM, not raw counts).
+  - The nature of the data (FPKM vs raw counts) and that DESeq2 will use raw counts from the TSV file in Task 2.
-  - Any preprocessing steps applied (filtering low-expression genes, handling missing values).
+  - Any preprocessing steps applied at this stage (filtering low-expression genes, handling missing values, resolving duplicate IDs).
-  - Any assumptions about pairing inferred from sample names or metadata.
+  - Any assumptions about pairing inferred from sample names or metadata in the series matrix.
+  - Any ID-format issues discovered between expression files and annotation and how you plan to handle them.

 ---